 Dental implants are a great way to regain your perfect smile.
 Take care of them well and enjoy the results for a lifetime.

-Our team at Shields Dental & Implant Clinic Limerick have the expertise and technology to deliver exceptional dental implant therapy.
+Our team at Shields Dental & Orthodontic Clinic Limerick have the expertise and technology to deliver exceptional dental implant therapy.
 We offer a free first consultation worth €150 to discuss the treatment and we also offer a complimentary teeth whitening treatment to all tooth implant patients.
 You can view testimonials and read more about our tooth implant treatments.